TrellixVulnTeam/swahilipython_SCMU/Doc/using/cmdline.rst

 .. cmdoption:: -B

-   If given, Python won't try to write ``.pyc`` files on the import of source modules.
+   If given, Python won't try to write ``.pyc`` files on the agiza of source modules.
 See also :envvar:`PYTHONDONTWRITEBYTECODE`.

 .. cmdoption:: --check-hash-based-pycs default|always|never